jnozzi/cocoadev.com/markdown/SavingAndLoadingUIElements.md

 I have a project with similar characteristics that deals with the problem of the display list, although it does not need to intercept mouse events.
 It deals with up to 10 or 20 thousand objects in the list.
 **
-NOTE: For the Interface Builder portion, simply drop your custom view on the document nib file so that General/OvalView is a known class and change the custom class of the view that you drag into the window to General/OvalView using the General/CustomClass pane of the Info window.
+NOTE: For the Interface Builder portion, simply drop your custom view on the document nib file so that OvalView is a known class and change the custom class of the view that you drag into the window to OvalView using the CustomClass pane of the Info window.
 There is no need to create an explicit instance of this view programmatically.
 I think that notion has added to your confusion about this project.
 You "instantiate" a custom view when you drag it into your design window in IB, at least in tutorial projects like this one.
 **

-// General/OvalView.h
+// OvalView.h
-#import <General/AppKit/General/AppKit.h>
+#import <AppKit/AppKit.h>

-@interface General/OvalView: General/NSView
+@interface OvalView: NSView
 {
-	General/NSPoint start;		//The starting point of the click General/NSPoint end;		//The ending point of the click General/NSBezierPath *bp;
+	NSPoint start;		//The starting point of the click NSPoint end;		//The ending point of the click NSBezierPath *bp;
 }

-- ( General/NSRect ) createRect;
+- ( NSRect ) createRect;

 @end

-// General/OvalView.m
+// OvalView.m

-#import "General/OvalView.h"
+#import "OvalView.h"

-@implementation General/OvalView
+@implementation OvalView

-- ( id ) initWithFrame: ( General/NSRect ) frame
+- ( id ) initWithFrame: ( NSRect ) frame
 {
 	self = [ super initWithFrame: frame ];
 	if ( self )
 	{
-		bp = [ [ General/NSBezierPath alloc ] init ];
+		bp = [ [ NSBezierPath alloc ] init ];
 	}
 	return self;
 }